Keeping vulnerable people safe

-Forecasts are overwhelmingly financial in nature, designed to produce an objective and evidence based projection for revenue, costs and cash.
+Forecasts are overwhelmingly financial in nature, designed to produce an objective and evidence based projection for income, costs and cash.

 They rarely however include any insight such as the drivers and underpinning assumptions that the projected numbers depend upon.
 Nor do they indicate the range of numbers within which the projected numbers are likely to fall.

-Key Stakeholders such as lenders and investors cannot therefore judge whether the business has the information it needs to navigate towards achieving those predictions.
+Key Stakeholders such as lenders and investors may therefore be unable to judge whether your organisation has the information it needs to navigate towards achieving those predictions.

 This includes sight of opportunities and risks far enough ahead to be able to respond in time.
-Also, insight about the business itself to know whether operations going forward are going to create the profitable revenue upon which the forecast depends.
+Also, insight about the business itself to know whether operations going forward are going to create the income upon which the forecast depends.

-A forecast that is capable of explaining ‘why’ and of showing you ‘what if ..’ needs to have a foundation of data that reflects the business operation and can demonstrate the influence exercised by each of the assumptions upon which it is built.
-It must also be connected into a system that watches constantly for any signs that assumptions need to change such as risk to customer demand, adverse movement in prices, new opportunities to be grasped.
+For example, a forecast that is capable of explaining ‘why’ and of showing you ‘what if ..’ can provide Stakeholders with the confidence needed to enter into a 20 year contract.
+But that’s only possible if there is a foundation of data that reflects the business operation and can demonstrate the influence exercised by each of the assumptions upon which it is built.
+It must also be connected into a system that watches constantly for any signs that assumptions need to change such as risk to the demand for services, adverse movements in costs, new opportunities to be grasped.

 The Figuringoutdata solution